TheBlue-1/custom-scroll-behaviors-js/README.md

 # custom-scroll-behaviors-js (v0.1) - in development

-Library for scroll events on webpages, including paralax effects and much more, easy to use with custom elements and JS only approach (coming soon).
+Library for scroll events on webpages, including parallax effects and much more, easy to use with custom elements and JS only approach (coming soon).
 See test/example projects and the source at [github]().
 Supports all known desktop and mobile browsers (except IE and Opera mini).